ljueyii/data_engineering_projects/Grocery Market Basket Analysis using PySpark RDD/README.md

    - Set the `SPARK_HOME` environment variable to your Spark installation directory.
    - Add the `bin/` directory of your Spark installation to your `PATH` environment variable.
 4. **Install Python Libraries**:
    Install the required Python libraries using `pip`:
+   *Warning: Ensure that the PySpark version you install matches the Apache Spark version you have installed.*
    ```bash
    pip install pyspark
    ```